XvXAdrienXvX/PaymentGatewayApi/README.md

 - The acquiring bank is a client connecting to the gateway endpoint.
 To simulate/mock the bank, a console app is created in folder Bank which uses
   HttpClient to Get All Payments & check for pending payments.

-- ValidatePayment class & CardDetailsValidator class simulate the bank processing flow.
+- ValidatePayment class & CardDetailsValidator class simulate some of the validations performed through the server.
 The status of payments is updated from Pending to Approve

 - A succesfull payment has an approved status